 - Performance benchmarking suites specifically designed for generative models

-According to industry best practices for testing generative AI applications, a modular testing approach works best, breaking down the generative model into smaller, testable components.
+Industry best practices recommend a modular testing approach, breaking down the generative model into smaller, testable components 2.

 For effective generative AI testing, follow this workflow: